-Messina, in conjunction with the Office of Student Engagement, is seeking suggestions and nominations for the 2018 Common Text.
+Messina, in conjunction with the Office of Student Engagement, is seeking suggestions and nominations for the 2019 Common Text.
 The books should be thought-provoking, engaging to a first-year student audience and easily applied to a range of disciplines and Messina themes (Self and Other, Stories We Tell, The Good Life and The Visionary).
-In particular, we are interested in reviewing books that focus on racial justice, gender and sexuality topics.
+In particular, we are interested in reviewing books that fcontribute to an understanding of Ignatian Citizenship.
 When reviewing books, the committee considers the following criteria:

 - High Quality – the book must be an example of good writing.

 - The topics addressed can apply to variety of themes (Messina themes) and can be welcoming to various disciplines.

 - Students should be able to read the book independently over the summer (without guidance and instruction).

 - The book should have a hook to engage a high school graduate (and at the same time, should avoid a redundant experience from high school).

 - While no book is off limits, we should be aware of the “agenda” perception/argument – as a committee, we should be ready to defend the selection to a wide audience that includes colleagues, parents and students.

 We are also seeking faculty members and administrators representing a variety of disciplines/schools, student development departments and Messina theme participation to serve on the 2019 selection committee.
 The first Common Text Committee meeting will be scheduled for late September 2018.
 During the fall semester, committee members will read 3-4 of the texts under consideration and will offer feedback towards the final selection, which should take place in late February 2019.